 I use affiliate links.
-As an Amazon Associate, I may get commissions for purchases made through links in this post.
+As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

-Wind jammer and headphones
+Windjammer and headphones

 Recording stereo nature sound

 Recently, I started with a new hobby – recording nature sound in stereo.
-Previously, I have always used my Sennheiser MKE 600 to record nature sound but I got interested in stereo ambient sound recording.
-I don’t have much experience in the recording yet but after reading several blogs I learned that I can attach my Clippy Stereo EM172 like ears on a tree.
+Previously, I have always used my Sennheiser MKE 600* to record nature sound but I got interested in stereo ambient sound recording.
+I don’t have much experience in recording yet but after reading several blogs I learned that I can attach my Clippy Stereo EM172 like ears on a tree.
 The tree serves as a human head.
 In general, I was interested in a lightweight setup and that’s why I think the Clippy Stereo EM172 is one of the best solutions for me.

 However, most recently I have replaced the FEL Clippy Stereo EM172 with the Audio-Technica BP4025 as it produces better audio quality and less noise.
 Moreover, the setup is much easier to handle as the two mics are built into one microphone.
 The disadvantage is, however, that I don’t get a full omnidirectional recording but more an extended stereo recording – which is fine for me as I can direct the microphone to a certain point.

-I found the Sound Devices MixPre-3 the perfect audio recorder.
-It’s small, solid and can be powered with normal batteries but also with a USB Power Bank such as the Anker Power Core+.
+I found the Sound Devices MixPre-3 II the perfect audio recorder.
+It’s small, solid, and can be powered with normal batteries but also with a USB Power Bank such as the Anker Power Core+*.
 The advantage of the new MixPre-3 II, which replaced my old MixPre-3 is that it can record in 32-bit, meaning that I don’t need to care so much about the gain level and can adjust the gain in post-production without getting much more noise.
-Moreover, I also like that you can create a backup of your audio files on a USB thumb drive.
+Moreover, I also like that you can create a backup of your audio files on a USB thumb drive*.